New Accession: Rare 1839 Letter by Ludwig Leichhardt

 The letterbook (Accession 29171) also contains other fascinating items including a signed and dated photograph of Thomas A. Edison (1902), a letter by the poet Adam Lindsay Gordon including an illustrated copy of his poem "Ye Ballad of Ye Wearie Wayfarer (1870), a letter by William Makepeace Thackeray, as well as several bank notes from the Confederate States of America.

-Stay tuned for further information regarding the digitization of the Leichhardt letter and the availability of the Johnsonian Club Letterbook.
+Access the Leichhardt letter and the Johnsonian Club Letterbook. on Onesearch here.

 Lynn Meyers - Original Materials Librarian, State Library of Queensland